• Skip to content

 Listen to your child

 Start by listening to your child’s point of view.
-She’s more likely to be open with you if she feels that you value her thoughts and feelings.
-Let her talk about why she wants a tattoo or body-piercing and why it’s important to her.
-Try to respect her view, even if you don’t agree with it.
+Your child is more likely to be open with you if they feel that you value their thoughts and feelings.
+Let your child talk about why a tattoo or body piercing is important to them.
+Try to respect your child’s view, even if you don’t agree with it.

 Talk about your feelings

-It’s OK for you to let your child know how you feel about the tattoo or body-piercing.
+It’s OK to let your child know how you feel about the tattoo or body piercing.
 You might feel fine about it, you might really hate the idea, or your feelings might be somewhere in between.

-If you do have negative feelings about tattoos or body-piercings, your child might be more willing to listen to them if you calmly ‘own’ your feelings, rather than trying to put your values on your child or tell him what to do.
-For example, ‘I don’t like the idea of you getting a tattoo at 16 because you might decide you don’t like it in five years time.
+If you do have negative feelings about tattoos or body piercings, your child might be more willing to listen to them if you calmly ‘own’ your feelings, rather than trying to put your values on your child or tell your child what to do.
+For example, ‘I don’t like the idea of you getting a tattoo at 16 because you might decide you don’t like it in 5 years time.
 And then it’ll be difficult and cost you a lot of money to get rid of it’.

 Discuss the legal issues